mostriki/bali-refactor/README.md

 :heavy_check_mark: _Ensure that users can't order a negative number of items._

-* _Add flash messages for signing up, signing in and signing out._
+:heavy_check_mark: _Add flash messages for signing up, signing in and signing out._

 * _Add Stripe so users can pay when finalizing orders._